-SOURce:DC:LIST:DWELI Description Sets or reads the DC LIST generator dwell time, i.e. the duration of each voltage in a IST sequence ${\bf Syntax} \quad {\bf SOURce[n][:DC]:LIST:DWELI[?] < numeric\value > [,chlist]}$ Arguments <numeric\value>: Time spent at each voltage level in the LIST sequence.
-Minimum value : 2e-6 (1 sample) Maximum value: 36000 (10 hours) Default: 1e-3 $\label{eq:Query response} \textbf{ Returns the current DC generator LIST DWELI time of the specified channel(s)}.$ Example(s) >SOUR2:LIST:DWEL 0.01 - sets the list dwell time for channel 2 to 10ms. >SOUR2:LIST:DWEL? - returns the list dwell time for channel 2 >SOURZ:LIST:DWEL? - Teturns the list dwell time for channel 2 Notes Note that DWELI is simply the time between consecutive steps in voltage.
+SOURce:DC:LIST:DWELI Description Sets or reads the DC LIST generator dwell time, i.e. the duration of each voltage in a LIST sequence Syntax SOURce[n][:DC]:LIST:DWELI[?] <numeric_value> [,chlist] Arguments <numeric_value>: Time spent at each voltage level in the LIST sequence.
+Minimum value : 2e-6 (1 sample) Maximum value: 36000 (10 hours) Default: 1e-3 Query response Returns the current DC generator LIST DWELI time of the specified channel(s).
+Example(s) >SOUR2:LIST:DWEL 0.01 - sets the list dwell time for channel 2 to 10ms. >SOUR2:LIST:DWEL? - returns the list dwell time for channel 2 0.01 Notes Note that DWELI is simply the time between consecutive steps in voltage.
 It is up to the user to choose DWELI times high enough for reaching a stable voltage level between voltage steps.
 How long it should be depends on the chosen OUTPut:FILTer, and the SLEWrate.

 SOURce:DC:LIST:DIRection Description Specifies the direction that the sequence list is scanned.
 If UP is selected, the list is scanned from the first to the last item in the sequence list.
 If DOWN is selected, the list is scanned from the last item to the first item in the sequence list Syntax SOURce[n][:DC]:LIST:DIRection[?]
-UP|DOWN [,chlist]

-Arguments UP: LIST execution order goes from first element to last element (default).
+UP|DOWN [,chlist] Arguments UP: LIST execution order goes from first element to last element (default).
 DOWN: LIST execution order goes from last element to first element.

 Query response Returns the current DC LIST generator list sequence direction.
 Example(s) >SOUR2:LIST:DIR DOWN - sets the LIST direction to down for channel 2. >SOUR2:LIST:DIR? - returns the current LIST direction for channel .2 DOWN Notes SOURce:DC:LIST:POINts?

 Description Queries the number of points I a LIST sequence.
 Query only command.
 Syntax SOURce[n][:DC]:LIST:POINts? [,chlist] Arguments None Query response Returns the number of points in the LIST of one or more channels.
-Example(s) >SOUR2:LIST:POIN? - returns the number of points in the LIST for channel 2 Notes SOURce:DC:LIST:TMODe Description Specifies the trigger mode for the LIST sequence, whether triggering should start the automatic run of the sequence or should just advance one point. $\label{eq:syntax} SOURce[n][:DC]:LIST:TMODe?~ {AUTO|STEPped}~ [,chlist]$ Arguments AUTO: (Default) Specifies that a trigger event should start the automatic run of the LIST sequence, advancing points automatically.
+Example(s) >SOUR2:LIST:POIN? - returns the number of points in the LIST for channel 2 4 Notes SOURce:DC:LIST:TMODe Description Specifies the trigger mode for the LIST sequence, whether triggering should start the automatic run of the sequence or should just advance one point.
+Syntax SOURce[n][:DC]:LIST:TMODe? {AUTO|STEPped} [,chlist] Arguments AUTO: (Default) Specifies that a trigger event should start the automatic run of the LIST sequence, advancing points automatically.
 STEPped: Every time the LIST sequence receives a trigger signal it advances to the next value in the list.